PAIR-code/lit/website/src/tutorials/text-salience.md

 First, let’s refer back to our heuristic for choosing appropriate methods.
-Because `sst2-tiny` does not have a LSTM architecture, we shouldn’t rely too much on Grad &dot; Input.
+Because `sst2-tiny` does not have a LSTM architecture, we shouldn’t rely too much on Grad · Input.
 So, we are left with Grad L2 Norm, Integrated Gradients and LIME to base our decisions on.

 To gain some confidence in our heuristic, we look for examples where Grad &dot;
 Input performs poorly compared to the other methods.
-There are quite a few in the dataset, for example the sentence below where Grad &dot; Input predicts completely opposite salience scores to its counterparts.
+There are quite a few in the dataset, for example the sentence below where Grad · Input predicts completely opposite salience scores to its counterparts.

 {% include partials/inset-image image: '/assets/images/text-salience-image-10.png',